 - Most important is the quality of the class participation.
 Sheer quantity is neither sufficient nor necessarily desirable. - High quality class participation includes comments that add to our understanding of a situation.
 They go beyond mere repetition of case facts. - High quality class participation can be supported with qualitative and/or quantitative analysis based on marketing theory and concepts. - Your comments should take into account the comments and analyses of your classmates.
-Participation should move our discussion forward. - Finally, you need to be present (either physically in class or remotely via Zoom) in order to receive a strong class participation score.
+Participation should move our discussion forward. - Finally, you need to be present in order to receive a strong class participation score.
 Attendance is mandatory in accordance with EMBA program policy.